2011 Pakistan Rangers shooting incident: Aftermath

 Shortly after the incident it was not clear who made the video, which led to some reports suggesting that the cameraman had gone into hiding.
 The incident sparked public outcry, especially in Shah's local area, with some politicians calling for the Rangers involved to be prosecuted.

 The Rangers and park employees alleged that the young man had been caught trying to rob someone, which Shah's family denies.
 His brother, Salik Shah, said Sarfaraz had been the victim of an extrajudicial killing, saying "My innocent brother has been killed brutally by the Rangers." and "What harm has he inflicted on anybody?
 His crime was that he was just strolling in the public park because there was no power in the house."
 A later investigation revealed that a toy gun was recovered from the victim.

 The whole episode was also recorded incidentally by the crew of a Sindhi TV channel, Awaz Television Network.
-They were at the Benazir Shaheed Public Park, Clifton near the American Consulate in Karachi, at around 17:30 pm, recording their program "Walk & Talk".
+They were at the Benazir Shaheed Public Park, Clifton near the American Consulate in Karachi, at around 5:30 pm, recording their program "Walk & Talk".
 Someone claimed to be a security guard at the park and brought Shah to the Rangers who drove a white-coloured vehicle numbered 1543.
-The Rangers appeared to be 'hyper', and their physical and mental condition could not be ascertained by an independent medical examination, as they were taken into 'protective' custody by their own comrades.
+The Rangers appeared to be "hyper", and their physical and mental condition could not be ascertained by an independent medical examination, as they were taken into "protective" custody by their own comrades.
 They were handed over to the Police after 2 days, by which time it was no longer possible to examine the mental state of the Rangers at the time of the incident.

 Ali Dayan Hasan, the Pakistani researcher for Human Rights Watch, said the killing "provides chilling evidence of the abusive, trigger-happy practices of Pakistan's military, paramilitary and civilian agencies".
 Ajaz Chaudhry of the DG Rangers claimed that an inquiry would be underway and those responsible would be brought to justice.
 Iftakhar Ahmad Chouhdary, the chief Justice of Pakistan, transferred the case to the court of anti-terrorism.

 Also shortly after the incident, the chief of the Sindh Rangers, Fayaaz Leghari, was fired from his post by the Pakistani Government on orders of the Supreme Court.
 The chief Inspector General of the Sindh Police who allegedly misconducted the investigation was also fired from his post.

 Shahid Zafar, the Ranger who shot Sarfaraz Shah, was convicted of murder in the Sindh High Court where he was later sentenced to death after being found guilty of the offence.
 The Ranger and his lawyer later appealed the verdict in the Supreme Court of Pakistan which upheld the death sentence against the accused upon reviewing the case, while punishments for others involved were adjusted.

-The Government authorities has petitioned the President of Pakistan for pardon for all the accused under the Article 45 of the Constitution.
+The Government authorities has petitioned the President of Pakistan for pardoning all the accused under the Article 45 of the Constitution.
 It was reported in some sections of the media that the pardon has been granted, but was refuted by the President's office.